Minglanilla

-Minglanilla is bordered to the north by the City of Talisay, to the west is the city of Toledo, to the east is the Cebu Strait, and to the south is the city of Naga.

-Minglanilla lies within Metro Cebu.
-It is known as the "Sugat Capital of the South".
-(Sugat in Cebuano means meeting.)
+It is known as the "Sugat Capital of the South" (where "Sugat" means "meeting" or "welcome" in Cebuano).
 A big event in Minglanilla is the Sugat, which attracts not people from adjacent towns as well as from Cebu city and further afield.
 On Black Saturday night, a public dance is held at the church plaza to witness the re-enactment of the "meeting" of the risen Christ and his mother.
 Their images, borne on richly decorated carrozas, meet amidst joyous songs and the presence of child angels suspended by wires.
 The Kabanhawan (Cebuano for "Resurrection") festival is held annually on Easter Sunday.

 History

 Father Sanchez, Minglanilla's first parish priest, is credited as the founder of the town in 1858.
 The roads and bridges were built by the same Fr.
 Sanchez together with Fr.
 Magaz.
 There were a number of capitanes who headed the town during the Spanish era.
 The first capitan was Hilario Castañares.
 During the American regime the first was Canuto Larrobis.
 The first elected municipal mayor was Gregorio de la Calzada.

 Buat was the former name of Minglanilla.
 It was the place where early settlers dried (buad/buat) their sea catches.
 But in 1858, it was renamed by Fr.
 Sanchez after a municipality called Minglanilla in Castilla–La Mancha, Spain.

 The town suffered setbacks, among them during the Philippine Revolution of 1896-1898 when insurrectos burned down its municipal building and looted many houses.
-This event is remembered by a street named 18 de Julio (18 July).
+This event is remembered by a street named 18 de Julio (July 18).
 In 1942, its poblacion was razed to the ground by the Japanese in retaliation for the presence of the guerrillas in the town.

-Cityhood

-The Philippine Statistics Authority (PSA) highlights Minglanilla to qualify for cityhood under the population requirement of the Local Government Code.
-Lawyer and Mayor Rajiv Enad envisions the future city of Minglanilla after filing his candidacy as mayor of the town.